Old Trafford (area)

 Old Trafford is an area of Trafford, Greater Manchester, England, which borders the cities of Manchester and Salford, 2 mi south-west of Manchester city centre in the historic county of Lancashire.
 It is the north-eastern tip of the parliamentary constituency of Stretford and Urmston and is roughly delineated by two old toll gates, Brooks' Bar and Trafford Bar, to the east and west.

-Old Trafford is the site of Old Trafford Cricket Ground, home of Lancashire County Cricket Club, and Old Trafford football stadium, the home of Manchester United, on opposite ends of Brian Statham Way (formerly Warwick Road) and Sir Matt Busby Way (formerly Warwick Road North).
-The road between them retains the name Warwick Road, and the southern section on the other side of the Metrolink line is Warwick Road South.
+Old Trafford is the site of Old Trafford Cricket Ground, home of Lancashire County Cricket Club, and Old Trafford football stadium, the home of Manchester United.

 History

 Old Trafford was a crossing point over the River Irwell in ancient times.
 The name Old Trafford possibly derives from the time when there were two Trafford Halls, Old Trafford Hall and New Trafford Hall.
 The old hall was close to what is now the White City Retail Park, and was said to have been the home of the de Trafford family since 1017, until the family moved to the new hall in what is now Trafford Park, some time between 1672 and 1720.
 The name of the area around Old Trafford Hall may subsequently have become shortened to Old Trafford.
 The old hall was demolished in 1939.

 In the 1820s, Manchester scientist John Dalton chose Old Trafford as the site for a Royal Horticultural and Botanical Gardens because of its clean, unpolluted air, and so began the area's association with sports and recreation.
 The popularity of the botanical gardens, which was similar to The Crystal Palace, led wealthy people to build large houses in the area.
 In 1857, and again in 1887, the gardens staged exhibitions of art treasures, the former as part of the Art Treasures Exhibition and the latter in celebration of Queen Victoria's silver jubilee.
 The Hallé Orchestra was formed to participate in the first of these exhibitions.
 The site of the botanical gardens was purchased by White City Limited in 1907, and it subsequently became an amusement park, although the name lives on in the street called Botanical Gardens.